 Unlike milder wrappers like Connecticut Shade, the Habano brings serious intensity.
 It’s typically medium to full-bodied and is used in blends designed for experienced smokers or those seeking a richer experience.

-You might also find Dominican-grown Habano wrappers, which bring a touch of earthiness and balance to the table, rounding out the spice with hints of cedar and dried fruit.
+You might also find Dominican-grown Habano wrappers, which add a touch of earthiness and balance, rounding out the spice with hints of cedar and dried fruit.

 What truly sets Habano wrappers apart is their complexity.
 Expect notes of black pepper, white pepper, sweet spice, and toasted cedar.
 Depending on the blend, you might also pick up coffee, dark chocolate, leather, caramel, or roasted nuts.